actfong/docker-workshop/README.md

 -v          # mount volume from host onto container --name      # option to assign a name, which would appear in `docker ps` --rm        # remove container on exit
+-it         # interactive mode and grab TTY.
+Useful for interactions, not useful for running web-apps or daemons
 ```

 Think Image vs Containers as Classes vs Instances!